How To Get A Motorcycle License In Michigan?

 Required Paperwork to Get Your Motorcycle License in Michigan

-• Documents such as utility bills, lease agreements, or bank statements show proof of Michigan residency.
+• Proof of Michigan residency, such as utility bills, lease agreements, or bank statements

-• Pay the appropriate application fee for a Motorcycle Temporary Instruction Permit (TIP) or full endorsement.
+• Payment for the applicable fee for a Motorcycle Temporary Instruction Permit or motorcycle endorsement

 Motorcycle Safety Course Requirements in Michigan